 The \pp system~\citep{isola2016image} produces a single point estimate.
-Adding noise to the system \ppn produces a diversity score of 0.338, confirming the finding in~\citep{isola2016image} that adding noise does not produce large variation.
-Using an \cae model to encode ground truth image $\B$ into latent code $\z$ does increase the variation.
+Adding noise to the system \ppn produces a small diversity score, confirming the finding in~\citep{isola2016image} that adding noise does not produce large variation.
+Using the \cae model to encode a ground truth image $\B$ into a latent code $\z$ does increase the variation.
 The \cvaegan, \cvaeganp, and \bicycle models all place explicit constraints on the latent space, and the \cinfogan model places an implicit constraint through sampling.
 These four methods all produce similar diversity scores.
-We note that high diversity scores may also indicate that nonrealistic images are being generated, causing meaningless variation.
+We note that high diversity scores may also indicate that unnatural images are being generated, causing meaningless variations.
 Next, we investigate the visual realism of our samples.

 {\bf Perceptual Realism} To judge the visual realism of our results, we use human judgments, as proposed in~\citep{zhang2016colorful} and later used in~\citep{isola2016image,zhu2017unpaired}.
 The test sequentially presents a real and generated image to a human for 1 second each, in a random order, asks them to identify the fake, and measures the ``fooling" rate.
 Figure \ref{fig:real_vs_div}(left) shows the realism across methods.
 The \ppn model achieves high realism score, but without large diversity, as discussed in the previous section.
 The \cae helps produce diversity, but this comes at a large cost to the visual realism.
 Because the distribution of the learned latent space is unclear, random samples may be from unpopulated regions of the space.
-Adding the KL-divergence loss in the latent space, used in the \cvaegan model recovers the visual realism.
+Adding the KL-divergence loss in the latent space, used in the \cvaegan model, recovers the visual realism.
 Furthermore, as expected, checking randomly drawn $\z$ vectors in the \cvaeganp model slightly increases realism.
 The \cinfogan, which draws $\z$ vectors from the predefined distribution randomly, produces similar realism and diversity scores.
 However, the \cinfogan model resulted in large mode collapse - approximately $15\%$ of the outputs produced the same result, independent of the input image.
 The full hybrid \bicycle gets the best of both worlds, as it does not suffer from mode collapse and also has the highest realism score by a significant margin.